Waikato Expressway: Economic benefits

 A 2009 report for New Zealand Transport Agency (NZTA) concluded that the benefit cost ratio of the Expressway was 0.5, i.e. for every dollar of investment the return was 50 cents.

 The figures were reworked in 2010 because "Infometrics original RoNS analysis and report was concluded in December 2009.
 Since this time, NZTA published an updated conventional evaluation of the Waikato Expressway.
 The materiality of the change to the Waikato Expressway assessment warranted an update and re-run of the CGE model."
 The re-run model shows benefits of $186.3m pa, against annual costs of $87.3m.
 However, this is based on a total cost for the road of $1454.4m, which omits land costs, "as from an economy-wide perspective this is merely a transfer of ownership of an existing asset".
 In June 2015 the NZTA estimated the total cost of the road at between $2,200m and $2,400m.
 A critic has said that the calculations do not take account of the costs of owning and operating a vehicle on the roads, nor rising fuel costs.
 In 2016 some MPs were concerned Auckland congestion would cut travel time savings and hence the cost-benefit ratio of 1.4:1.
 One MP commented that the alternative commuter train, with the same CBR, didn't "get a look in".

 The benefits were calculated on what was said to be a conservative estimate of 18,000 vehicles saving 15 minutes per day at a cost of $25/ hour, giving a yearly benefit of around $40 million.

 Future extension

 In December 2020 the NZTA reported that an evaluation of extending the Waikato Expressway south of Cambridge 16 km to the SH 1/SH 29 intersection at Piarere would be completed in 2021 but that there was as yet no funding for the project.
-The extension would bypass the existing highway around the shores of Lake Karapiro.
+The extension would bypass the existing highway along the eastern shore of Lake Karapiro.